 Prior to COVID-19, cities had begun to pilot and implement the Safe Parking Program.
-Originating in Santa Rosa, California in 2004, the Safe Parking Program’s goal is to offer stability to individuals and families that are making the transition from living in their vehicles into housing.
+Originating in Santa Barbara, California in 2004, the Safe Parking Program’s goal is to offer stability to individuals and families that are making the transition from living in their vehicles into housing.
 In 2018, the city of Beaverton, Oregon deployed a Safe Parking Program to provide a safe, legal place to park for people experiencing homelessness and living out of their vehicles.
 Similar to Beaverton’s program, the city of Mountain View, California’s program provides parking spaces, hygiene stations and assist individuals and families to create a path to supportive permanent housing.
 The city of Oakland, in 2019, piloted Safe RV Parking Program.
 The Safe RV Parking program, similar to a safe parking program, is designed to serve individuals experiencing homelessness who resides in an RV.
 The sites are equipped with hygiene stations, electricity, drinking water, and weekly shower services.
 Since COVID-19, cities, and counties have expanded their parking program, like San Luis Obispo, provided RVs and trailers, like Sacramento and Oakland, or authorized the creation of parking programs, like Alameda.

 A roadblock to housing

 For people experiencing vehicular homelessness, a loss of a vehicle due to towing can cause tremendous strain.